glts/vim-radical/README.md

 *   `crd`, `crx`, `cro`, `crb` convert the number under the cursor to decimal, hex, octal, binary, respectively.

-These are the default mappings.
+These mappings accept a count to force the base used to interpret the targeted number.

 Requirements
 ------------